jtgrassie/monero-pool/README.md

 Copy and edit the `pool.conf` file to either the same directory as the compiled binary `monero-pool`, or place it in your home directory or launch `monero-pool` with the flag `--config-file path/to/pool.conf` to use a custom location.
-The options are self explanatory.
+The configuration options should be self explanatory.

 ## Running

-Ensure you have your daemon and wallet RPC up and running with the correct host and port settings in the pool config file.
+Ensure you have your Monero daemon (`monerod`) and wallet RPC (`monero-wallet-rpc`) up and running with the correct host and port settings as defined in the pool config file.

 Then simply `cd build/debug|release` and run `./monero-pool`.

+## Web UI

+There is a minimal web UI that gets served on the port specified in the config file.
+It's advisable to use either Apache or Nginx as a proxy in front of this with some appropriate caching.

 ## Supporting the project